 And then it all took off, turning up on TOTP with such chart-busting tunes as Teenage Kicks, Jimmy Jimmy, Here Comes the Summer and more.
 Songs about “ordinary lessons, put into words what a lot of us Derry folk felt” says their schoolteacher Pat McNabb.
 Then the story of the background to another one of their big hits, My Perfect Cousin, comes up.
 The cousin in question speaks about “getting stick, and at the time I was a bit annoyed but now I see the fun in it”.

-The group wet on to talk about their averse-ness to travelling, touring, and being away from loved ones for any length of time, as well as the delving into political lyrics that would be very close to home.
+The group go on to talk about their averse-ness to travelling, touring, and being away from loved ones for any length of time, as well as their on occasion delving into political lyrics that would be very close to home.
 Eamon McCann: “they were affected by the Hunger Strikes yet it was out of character for them to write about these things, they were a complicated phenomenon.